RSV recedes and flu peaks as a new COVID variant shoots 'up like a rocket'

 "What is clearer now, compared to even a year ago, is that we can really blunt the worst of it by doing the things that we know work," Jha says.

-That includes: Getting vaccinated and boosted, especially if you're older.
-Most of the deaths from COVID are occurring in those ages 65 and older.
+That includes getting vaccinated and boosted, especially if you're older.
+Most deaths from COVID-19 are occurring in people age 65 or older.

-Other precautions include: avoiding crowded, poorly ventilated parties, restaurants, bars and other places.
-Testing before gathering.
-And, yes, putting that mask back on in risky situations.
-And, if you do get sick: checking with your doctor about getting treatment quickly.
+Other precautions include avoiding crowded, poorly ventilated parties, restaurants, bars and other places; testing before gathering; and, yes, putting that mask back on in risky situations.
+And if you do get sick, check with your doctor about getting treatment quickly.

 "It is a time not to let your guard down," warns Dr. Tina Tan, an infectious disease specialist at Northwestern University.

-Fortunately, most of the same precautions that lower your risk of catching COVID will also help protect you against any resurgence of RSV or flu.
-The winter is still young, and flu is still circulating at fairly high levels in many places, experts note, which means many people are still suffering through fevers, body aches, chills and other symptoms.
-And the holidays may have jump-started more infections that will continue to surface and spread in coming days as people return home from trips and family gatherings, schools reopen and people go back to work.
+Fortunately, most of the precautions that lower your risk of catching COVID-19 will also help protect you against any resurgence of RSV or the flu.
+The winter is still young, and the flu is still circulating at fairly high levels in many places, experts note, which means many people are still suffering through fevers, body aches, chills and other symptoms.
+And the holidays may have jump-started more infections that will continue to surface and spread in the coming days as people return home from trips and family gatherings, schools reopen and people go back to work.

 The U.S. could see another flu wave later this winter.
-That's what happened in some parts of the Southern Hemisphere's winter and often occurs in the Northern Hemisphere, too.
+That's what happened in some parts of the Southern Hemisphere's winter, and it often occurs in the Northern Hemisphere too.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.